Meredith Vieira: Early life

 Vieira was born in Providence, Rhode Island, and raised in nearby East Providence, the daughter of Mary Elsie (Rosa), a homemaker, and Edwin Vieira, a medical doctor, both first-generation Portuguese Americans.
 She is the youngest of four children, with three older brothers.
 All four of Vieira's grandparents came from the Azores—three from Faial Island, one of the nine islands in the archipelago.
 The family name Vieira means "scallop" in Portuguese.
 They emigrated to New England in the late-19th and early-20th centuries, settling around Providence, Rhode Island.
 Vieira was raised in the Roman Catholic faith, but she has stated in recent interviews that she has "spirituality, not a religion".

-Vieira attended the Lincoln School, a Quaker all-girls offshoot of Moses Brown School in Providence, graduating in 1971.
+Vieira attended the Lincoln School, a Quaker all-girls school in Providence, graduating in 1971.
 She graduated with a degree in English from Tufts University in 1975.

 Career

 Beginnings on radio and local TV (1975–1982)

-Vieira began her broadcasting career in 1975 as a news announcer for WORC radio in Worcester, Massachusetts, doing afternoon drive news during the B. J. Dean Show.
+Vieira began her broadcasting career in 1975 as a news announcer for WORC radio in Worcester, Massachusetts, doing afternoon-drive news during the B. J. Dean Show.
 She began a career in television working as a local reporter and anchor at WJAR-TV in Providence, eventually making her way into the newsroom at WCBS-TV in New York City where she was an investigative reporter from 1979 to 1982.